Asthma is extremely common. Millions of people have exercised induced, allergy induced, or just plain old asthma.

 With moderate asthma, you may have more difficulty in breathing between attacks than you would with a mild case of asthma.
 Here, the number of asthma attacks that you have may increase over time, and you may also move up to using “second line” medications such as Prednisone or Alupent.

 If you have severe asthma, you may have even more frequent hospitalization occurrences, as well as more frequent asthma attacks and more difficulty in breathing between the attacks.
 You will also likely be using “third line” medications such as a continuous use of either injected or oral steroids.

-For those who have mild asthma, you could qualify for a Standard policy rating – and in some cases, there are instances where extremely healthy individuals have been able to qualify for a preferred rate.
-If you have moderate asthma, you may also be able to obtain a Standard rating if your condition is well controlled.
-Otherwise, a Substandard rating is more likely and you will be looking at high risk life insurance rates.
+For those who have mild asthma, you might grab a standard rate – and in some cases, there are instances where extremely healthy individuals have been able to qualify for a preferred rate.
+As long as your asthma is controlled, you can secure a standard rate.
+Otherwise, a Substandard rating is more likely and you will be looking at high-risk life insurance rates.
 Those who suffer from severe asthma are typically rated on a case by case basis, but are usually rated as a Substandard as well.

 How To Get The Best Life Insurance Rate Possible

 Asthma usually isn’t a make or break condition when it comes to life insurance.
 Depending on the severity and the diagnosis, it should create too many hiccups.
 But every company is different.